 We have an established process to identify risks associated with our activities enabling us to assess risks in terms of likelihood and impact and evaluate reduction and mitigating measures.
+The diagram below identifies the risk management cycle.

 A training programme has been implemented to ensure all managers and all employees understand and implement this strategy.
 The way in which we will ensure risk is managed within existing process throughout the organisation is detailed below: